 We are inundated with visual entertainment options for our children but when it comes to finding wholesome options children can listen to sometimes we have to dig a little deeper.
-So today I’m sharing our favorite children’s audiobooks, music, and podcasts plus a list of devices you can use to play them.
-These are great for quiet time and car trips, many of which the whole family can enjoy!
+So today I’m sharing our favorite children’s audiobooks, iTunes, and podcasts plus a list of devices you can use to play them.
+These are great for quiet time or for keeping siblings occupied while homeschooling.

 What devices are best for audio listening?